 We currently make quarterly cash distributions to our BUC holders.
 The Partnership Agreement allows the General Partner to elect to make cash distributions on a more or less frequent basis, provided that distributions are made at least semi-annually.
 Regardless of the distribution period selected, cash distributions to BUC holders must be made within 60 days of the end of each such period.
 The amount of any cash distribution is determined by the General Partner and depends on the amount of interest received on our MRBs, GILs and other investments, our financing costs which are affected by the interest rates we pay on our debt financing, the amount of cash held in our reserves, and other factors.
-Most recently we declared our first quarter 2023 distribution of \$0.37 per BUC which was paid on April 28, 2023 to BUC holders of record as of March 31, 2023.
+Most recently we declared our regular third quarter 2023 distribution of \$0.37 per outstanding BUC and a supplemental distribution payable in the form of additional BUCs equal to \$0.07 per BUC.
+The cash distribution and supplemental BUCs distribution were paid on October 31, 2023 to BUC holders of record as of the close of trading on September 29, 2023.

 The holders of our Series A Preferred Units are entitled to receive, when, as, and if declared by the General Partner out of funds legally available for the payment of distributions, non-cumulative cash distributions at the rate of 3.00% per annum of the \$10.00 per unit purchase price of the Series A Preferred Units, payable quarterly.
-The Series A Preferred Units rank senior to our BUCs and our Series B Preferred Units, and rank on parity with our Series A-1 Preferred Units, with respect to the payment of distributions and to any other class or series of
+The

-Partnership interests or securities expressly designated as ranking junior to the Series A Preferred Units, and junior to any other class or series of Partnership interests or securities expressly designated as ranking senior to the Series A Preferred Units.
+Series A Preferred Units rank senior to our BUCs and our Series B Preferred Units, and rank on parity with our Series A-1 Preferred Units, with respect to the payment of distributions and to any other class or series of Partnership interests or securities expressly designated as ranking junior to the Series A Preferred Units, and junior to any other class or series of Partnership interests or securities expressly designated as ranking senior to the Series A Preferred Units.
 Distributions declared on the Series A Preferred Units are payable quarterly in arrears.